jasonpiew/Spotify_ETL/README.md

 2. Docker (to host PostgresQL server and Metabase)
 3. Dbeaver (I use this as a database IDE)
 4. dbt (I use dbt CLI)
-5. Metabase

 ### Folder Organization:
 1. Python > stores the script to read data and send it into our database
 2. Transform > stores the structure of dbt
-3. Visualization > stores the query used for Metabase, since I host the Metabase on local, I can't share it.

 #### Note
 Please do remember you will need to host your Docker, and the code is not for practical solution.
 But to give you a glimpse of how this project works.
 Feel free to contact me on LinkedIn if you'd like to discuss : https://www.linkedin.com/in/jason-piew/! see ya there